PROGRAM

 Be 18 or older

-Live, work, attend, serve, and/or connect in Central Baltimore Partnership neighborhoods
+Live, work, attend, serve, and/or connect in any of our eleven Central Baltimore Partnership neighborhoods

 Have a project that helps connect neighbors and fosters relationships between them